affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

+:ivar additional_properties: Unmatched properties from the message are deserialized to this collection.
+:vartype additional_properties: dict[str, any]
 :ivar name: Required.
 Unique index name.
 :vartype name: str
-:ivar document_type: Known values are: "resumes", "job_descriptions".
+:ivar doc_type: Known values are: "resumes", "job_descriptions".
-:vartype document_type: str or ~affinda.models.DocumentType
+:vartype doc_type: str or ~affinda.models.DocType

 <a id="models._models.IndexCreate.__init__"></a>